naroom/haileyismissing/README.md

 ![Missing Persons Photo](img/missing.png)

 **Hailey Elayne Worthy** is missing.
-She was last seen in **Cincinnati, Ohio, on December 14, 2020**.
+Her car was last seen in **Cincinnati, Ohio, on December 14, 2020**.

 She was driving between Atlanta, Georgia, and Michigan in a **2016 Nissan Sentra** (Georgia license plate CGD5221, VIN 3N1AB7AP1GY338836).

 She has a tattoo of the Greek letter lambda (λ) on her right arm just below the wrist.
+She is about 5'5" and weighs about 135 lbs.
 See the photos below.

 If you have any information, please contact the Rockdale County Sheriff at **(770) 278-8000** and reference case #20182984.
 You may also send information via email to [haileyismissing@gmail.com](mailto:haileyismissing@gmail.com).